injoo626/IntroToIM/MidtermProject/README.md

   - start from the current earning
 - lots and lots of debugging: actually had some fun!
 Thinking about each function's order and how they are intertwined with each other were quite interesting

+### Journal
+- Tried using left,right key to receive user's decision after five rounds
+- Realized using keyPressed function in two different settings (when receiving choice and when moving on the next round) makes the program complicated
+- Instead decided to use left-right click
+  - made program simpler because I've been already tracking different stages of the game (start, instruction, and etc) with mouse click counts.

 ## 2021.10.09
 ### Summary
 - created instruction image files and displayed